 The BoG reviewed the all assigned proposals and futher confirmed the calculation of the memory usage of CPR with 1-CTU (current CTU) restriction to be correct.

-The BoG recommend:
+The BoG recommended:

 to futher study 8 tests in the next CE.

 to update Class F with more representive materials.
-Revisit which?

 to use CPR with current CTU restriction (CE8.3.1b) as CPR anchor in the next CE